sfepy/sfepy/doc/primer.rst

 items that should be deleted.
 Reformatted the mesh file to a 2-D format and delete the *Edges* block.
 Note that when you do this the file cannot be reopened by *Gmsh* so it is always a good idea to also save your meshes in *Gmsh's* native format as well (Shift-Ctrl-S).
-Click `here
-<../meshes/2d/its2D.mesh>`_ to download the reformatted mesh file that
-will be used in the tutorial.
+Click :download:`here <../meshes/2d/its2D.mesh>` to download the reformatted mesh file that will be used in the tutorial.

 .. image:: images/primer/its2D_4.png
    :width: 40 %